 What sites do you recommend to learn more about baptisms?

 The Church of England’s dedicated Christenings Site

-For further information please email the Baptism Team at St Mary's Saffron Walden (firstname.lastname@example.org) preferably using this enquiry form, or phone the Parish Office at St Mary's 01799 506 024 - full details on our Contact Page.
+For further information please email the Baptism Team at St Mary's Saffron Walden (email@example.com) preferably using this enquiry form, or phone the Parish Office at St Mary's 01799 506 024 - full details on our Who's Who and Contact Page.